Plan Your Visit

 What happens during an interview?

 The goal of Mission Kids is to make the process as child-friendly as possible.
 That’s why your child speaks with only one member of our multidisciplinary team, the Forensic Interviewer, instead of several people.
-This method limits the retelling of your child’s story to just one person, one time.
 The Interviewer will only ask non-leading, open-ended questions, allowing your child to tell what has happened in his or her own words.

 Who can I speak to about my child’s case?